Publications

 The Society is an independent publisher of research in Scottish history and archaeology supported by our members, known as Fellows.
 Our publishing activity dates back more than 230 years: the first volume of the Society’s transactions, Archaeologia Scotica, was published in 1792.
 We follow in the tradition today by producing research papers, reports and books written by leading experts on Scotland’s past.

-The Society began publishing its annual journal, Proceedings of the Society of Antiquaries of Scotland, in 1851.
-Originally showing what went on in the Society’s meetings, the journal is now open for publication to the wider research community.
+The Society began publishing its annual journal, Proceedings of the Society of Antiquaries of Scotland (PSAS), in 1851.
 Each volume presents the results, interpretations and discoveries that further the understanding of Scotland’s history and archaeology.
-Ordinary and Over 65 Fellows of the Society and libraries have exclusive access to new volumes published in print, while all Fellows receive exclusive access to all articles in the most recent online editions before they become available to everyone after two years.
+Fellows of the Society (and libraries that subscribe to PSAS) who opt-in have exclusive access to new volumes published in print, while all Fellows receive exclusive access to all articles in the most recent online editions before they become Open Access after two years.

 In 2000, the Society established Scottish Archaeological Internet Reports, an open access peer-reviewed journal of excavations and large-scale surveys conducted in Scotland.
 New issues are published continuously throughout the year thanks to the support of our Fellows.